MWPainter/Soccer-Match-Prediction/README.md

 https://www.kaggle.com/hugomathien/soccer
 ```

-Once downloaded the files should be unzipped and placed in:
+Once downloaded the SQLite database should be unzipped and placed at the relative path:
 ```
+/database.sqlite
 ```